RobK-AA/beat_the_weather/README.md

 ![Wireframes](wireframes.png)

-Data for both the map and weather will be obtained via public api's.
+Data for both the map and weather will be obtained via public api's: google maps and MetaWeather.
 The game utilizes Javascript, HTML5 and CSS.

 Scripts will mainly be stored in 4 files: map.js, instructions.js, game.js & effects.js.